natenaltsega2225/movieWebsite/README.md

-# movieWebsite This website shows the rating information and other details for each movies .
+This website shows the rating information and other details for each movies .
 Feel free to check it out!